 If the person is unable to return to their home country at the end of the J program, there is a waiver process which can take 4 months or longer.
 More information on the waiver process can be found on the Department of State’s website.

 The American Immigration Council does not provide sponsorship to transfer or change of status applicants.
-All potential Exchange Visitors are expected to complete consular processing in their country of citizenship or permanent residency to secure a visa for entry into the United States.
+All potential Exchange Visitors are expected to complete consular processing in their country of citizenship or permanent residency to secure a visa for entry into the U.S.